Update 2022-01-17: Added material on bare specifiers with subpaths that have filename extensions.

 specifies the name of this package.version

-is used for version management and follows semantic versioning, with three numbers:
+is used for version management and follows semantic versioning with three dot-separated numbers:

 description